Our group investigates the exploitation of distributed properties of smart materials and structures in the design of novel adaptive systems.

 Development of a Shell-like Electroactive Polymer (EAP) Actuator

-The aim of this work is to build a shell-like, large-scale, dielectric electroactive polymer actuator, which has the capability to take a given surface shape.
+The aim of this work was to build a shell-like, large-scale, dielectric electroactive polymer actuator, which has the capability to take a given surface shape.
 Further the surface shape should be maintained by a control system even under the influence of external forces.